hathitrust/lss_solr_configs/README.md

     * Execute the container:
       * `docker compose -f docker-compose_embedded_zooKeeper.yml up`

+    * The docker-compose file, will create images for Solr and to index data, you can push the images to the registry repository
+      * Solr:
+        * Associate the local image with the image to register
+          * `docker image tag full-text-search-embedded_zoo:latest ghcr.io/hathitrust/full-text-search-embedded_zoo:example-8.11`
+        * Push the image
+          * `docker image push ghcr.io/hathitrust/full-text-search-embedded_zoo:example-8.11`
+      * Data loader:
+        * Associate the local image with the image to register
+          * `docker image tag lss_solr_configs-data_loader:latest ghcr.io/hathitrust/lss_solr_configs-data_loader:example-8.11`
+        * Push the image
+          * `docker image push ghcr.io/hathitrust/lss_solr_configs-data_loader:example-8.11`

     #### How to integrate it in babel-local-dev

     Update _docker-compose.yml_ file inside babel directory replacing the service _solr-lss-dev_.
 Create a new one with the